 Carrots or sticks?
 SB 884 attempts to both advance undergrounding of electric infrastructure and mitigate impacts to ratepayers by limiting the electric IOU's rate of return recovered for these projects if the electric IOU does not satisfy the performance metric - including having no deenergization or wildfire ignitions for five years from the project infrastructure.
 The rate of return refers to the profit that is authorized by the CPUC or actually earned on the rate base/capital investment over a period of time (the rate of return is a calculation utilizing the weighted average cost of debt and equity).
 In this regard, the bill is attempting to provide a stick.
 However, the benefits of a permit streamlining process or an expedited environmental review via the Environmental Leadership Program, may not provide the intended incentives, or carrots, to encourage electric IOU participation.
-As noted by the electric IOUs in opposition, the undergrounding of electric infrastructure currently benefits from some exemptions of the state's environmental review process, including those afforded as part of the CPUC's General Order 131-D and some categorical exemptions from the California Environmental Quality Act, though it is unclear to what extent the large scale nature of the proposed undergrounding projects would benefit from the categorical exemption.
+As noted by the electric IOUs in opposition to the bill, the undergrounding of electric infrastructure currently benefits from some exemptions of the state's environmental review process, including those afforded as part of the CPUC's General Order 131-D and some categorical exemptions from the CEQA, though it is unclear to what extent the large scale nature of the proposed undergrounding projects would benefit from the categorical exemption.
 Nonetheless, based on the comments by SCE and SDG&E, they argue the proposed benefits of this bill would be too limiting, confusing, and undermine the current undergrounding efforts under Rule 20 and WMPs to afford them any encouragement to participate in the voluntary program and could slow-down undergrounding efforts.
-In this regard, the author and proponents may consider how the approach and framework can be strengthened or pivoted to a more compulsory requirement as part of the on wildfire mitigation plan, with adequate protection for electric ratepayers.